In the crazy world of heliocentric physics, besides big G as a supposed constant force, there is little "g" as another supposed

 he argued that he could be for two as well as one.

 Solomon decided to test the case in a difficult way for the plaintiff(s), with scalding water, and denied the claim, because when one head suffered

 they both screamed with the same fear.
 Since the court gave him only one seventh like the others, and he was burned besides, the legend goes that two heads are not always better than one, and not either the ellipse over the circle.

-Then far away in bubbles of time and space, in a Lee Marvin movie like Gorky Park or Emperor of the North, a chimera appeared: one with the face of a lovely
+Then far away in bubbles of time and space, in a Lee Marvin movie like Gorky Park or Emperor of the North, but sci-fi, a chimera appeared: one with the face